|

 to read for the recipient.

-or logged in a PDA so that mistakes aren't made and you won't
+187. Keep your gigs written in a calendar or logged in a PDA so that mistakes aren't made and you won't

 forget a gig.
 Be sure to write down setup times and start times